ashutoshrathore/bulwark/README.md

 ### Process
 1. **Define Infrastructure**: Infrastructure configurations are stored in `.tf` files within the `infra/` directory.
-2. **GitHub Action Workflow**: When changes are pushed to `main`, Plan and Apply will be triggered in Terraform Cloud to apply the updated configurations on Azure.
+2. **Terraform Workflow**: When changes are pushed to `main`, Plan and Apply will be triggered in Terraform Cloud to apply the updated configurations on Azure.
 3. **Automatic Deployment**: Merges to `main` automatically apply changes to the Kubernetes infrastructure on Azure.
 <img width="1251" alt="Screenshot 2024-10-29 at 19 32 22" src="https://github.com/user-attachments/assets/c95466d3-b0f6-49df-bc39-ec115cd19108">